 Growth hormone is an important hormone that is released during sleep and helps to renew cells throughout our bodies.
-It is a very important hormone that aging adults should ensure they are not deficient in if they want to maintain their quality of life and healthy lifestyle.
-Amazingly, it has been shown that intermittent fasting can increase our growth hormone levels, naturally.
+It is a vital hormone that aging adults should ensure they are not deficient in if they want to maintain their quality of life and a healthy lifestyle.
+Amazingly, it has been shown that intermittent fasting can increase our growth hormone levels naturally.

 Interested in Trying Intermittent Fasting?

-This article described the basics of intermittent fasting including how it affects our growth hormone levels.
-If you are interested in trying it for yourself, please do some more research before trying it and perhaps start with the easiest style of time-restricted fasting.
+This article described the basics of intermittent fasting, including how it affects our growth hormone levels.
+If you are interested in trying it for yourself, please do some more research before trying it and perhaps start with the most effortless style of time-restricted fasting.